tytydraco/yessleep/out/After_being_estranged_from_my_father_for_nearly_twenty_years_someone_mailed_me_his_urn_I_never_should_have_let_that_thing_into_my_home.md

 It started with the ants.

 In the weeks prior to the delivery of the red effigy, our home had become overrun with tiny black invaders, and I couldn’t afford to hire an exterminator.
 Instead, I settled for the much cheaper option; ant traps.
 At first, I thought I was wasting my money.
 They didn’t seem to be making a dent in the infestation.
 Then, out of nowhere, the ants disappeared without a trace.
-Some kind of noiseless extinction event that took place without me noticing.
+Some kind of noiseless extinction event apparently took place without me noticing.

 *Maybe the traps did work.
 Just took some time*, I thought.

-Then, one night, I’m was bending over at the fridge, selecting a midnight snack.
+Then, one night, I was bending over at the fridge, selecting a midnight snack.
 As I grabbed some leftovers, the dim, phosphorescent glow coming from the appliance highlighted subtle movement by the cellar door.
 I stood up and squinted at the movement, but I couldn’t tell what the hell it was.
 Honestly, it looked some invisible person was a drawing a straight line in pencil between the backyard door and the entrance to the basement, obsidian graphite dragging against the tile floor.
 I rubbed sleep from my eyes, but the bizarre phenomena didn’t change.

 When I flicked the kitchen light on, I better understood *what* was happening, but I had no clue *why* it was happening.

 A steady stream of black ants were silently making their way into the cellar.

-More irritated than frightened in that moment, I traced their cryptic migration down the creaky stairs, assuming they had been attracted to some food Davey absentmindedly left in the cellar.
-But when I saw that the procession of living dots were heading for the area behind the winter coats, the irritation spilled from my pores with the sweat that was starting to drench my T-shirt.
+More irritated than frightened in that moment, I traced their cryptic migration down the creaky stairs, assuming they had been attracted to some food Davey absentmindedly left down there.
+But when I saw that the procession of living dots were heading for the area behind the winter coats, the irritation spilled from my pores with the sweat that was starting to drench my T-shirt, and then fear was the only emotion left inside me.

 I hadn’t thought about the red effigy in some time.
 As I peeked behind the stack of fleeces and windbreakers, I almost didn’t recognize it.